kaarmu/typst.vim/README.md

 `g:typst_pdf_viewer` - Specifies pdf viewer that `typst watch --open` will use.

+`g:typst_auto_close_toc` - Specifies whether TOC will be automatically closed after using it.

 `:TypstWatch` - Watches your document and recompiles on change; also opens the document with your default pdf viewer.

 ## Tips